 Store trigger settings

-We can achieve the trigger condition settings also by simply pressing the Lock trigger (Link store trigger) button in the Store trigger settings section of the scope. it will take current pre and post time, trigger source and trigger level.
+We can achieve the trigger condition settings also by simply pressing the Lock trigger (Link store trigger) button in the Store trigger settings section of the scope widget.
+It will take current pre and post time, trigger source and trigger level.

 “Don’t store” setup